-The AOA’s premier podcast provides insights on topics critical to orthopaedic leaders, as hosts Charles A. Goldfarb, MD, FAOA and Alexander Aleem, MD interview key AOA members, Emerging Leaders, and CORD affiliates.
+The AOA’s premier podcast provides insights on topics critical to orthopaedic leaders, as hosts Charles A. Goldfarb, MD, FAOA and Alexander Aleem, MD, FAOA interview key AOA members, Emerging Leaders, and CORD affiliates.

 Subscribe to the Lessons in Orthopaedic Leadership on Apple Podcasts, Spotify, and Google Podcasts.